HDT3213/delayqueue/README.md

 ```

 > if you are using github.com/go-redis/redis/v8 please use `go get github.com/hdt3213/delayqueue@v8`

 > If you are using redis client other than go-redis, you could wrap your redis client into [RedisCli](https://pkg.go.dev/github.com/hdt3213/delayqueue#RedisCli) interface

+> If you don't want to set the callback during initialization, you can use func `WithCallback`.

 ## Producer consumer distributed deployment

 By default, delayqueue instances can be both producers and consumers.

-If your program only need producers and consumers are placed elsewhere, `delayqueue.NewProducer` is a good option for you.
+If your program only need producers and consumers are placed elsewhere, `delayqueue.NewPublisher` is a good option for you.

 ```go
 func consumer() {